Vietnamese youth on bikes in flood

 The Approach

-Our research is developing creative, youth-led perspectives and action on the climate challenges facing one of the most populous, economically important and ethnically diverse areas in Vietnam.
+Our research is developing creative, youth-led perspectives and action on the climate challenges facing one of the most populous, economically important and ethnically diverse areas in Vietnam and beyond in South-East Asia.

 The project works in partnership with young people – supporting them to identify imaginative ways to mitigate climate change challenges in the Red River basin area.
 Youth-led work is exploring how local, traditional and indigenous knowledge can develop understanding.
 And subsequently strengthen local and societal resilience through an innovative partnership approach that incorporates peer-to-peer, intergenerational and cross-/inter-cultural forms of collaborative learning.